 - Expose the tip of the ear of corn.
 Peel back the leaves at the tip of the cob just until you can see the top few rows of kernels.
 Slip your finger under the layers and grasp about a quarter of the leaves and silk firmly and peel downward.
 Continue doing this until all of the cob is exposed.
 Gather the leaves and silks in one hand and snap them off with the stalk at the base.
 Discard the leaves, silks, and tassels.

-- Cut off the stalk end one-inch above the last row of kernels.
-Place two ears of corn on a microwave-safe plate and microwave uncovered for two to four minutes.
-When it has cooled a bit, grab the corn by the uncut end and shake and squeeze it until the ear comes out husk and silk-free.
-Repeat with any remaining corn.
+- Cut off the stalk end one inch above the last row of kernels.
+Place two ears on a microwave-safe plate and microwave uncovered for two to four minutes.
+When it has cooled a bit, grab the ear by the uncut end and shake and squeeze it until the ear comes out husk and silk-free.
+Repeat with any remaining ears.
 Check out my video to see how this is done.

 Nutrition